 This Compensation Discussion and Analysis describes the compensation policies and programs for our named executive officers, who consist of our Chief Executive Officer, our Chief Financial Officer/Chief Operating Officer, and our three next most highly paid executive officers as determined under the rules of the SEC.
-In 2012, we only had two additional executive officers and they were Adrianus (Jos) Donders, Senior Vice President of Research and Advanced Development and Katherine S. Tweden, Ph.D., Vice President of Clinical and Regulatory.
+In 2014, we only had two additional executive officers and they were Adrianus (Jos) Donders, Senior Vice President of Research and Advanced Development and Katherine S. Tweden, Ph.D., Vice President of Clinical and Regulatory.
+We hired Brad Hancock as our Chief Commercial Officer on November 17, 2014 to oversee our commercialization efforts.
+Mr. Hancock is not currently one of our executive officers.
+It is currently anticipated that the Board of Directors will consider designating Mr. Hancock as an executive officer in 2015.